srivatsamarichi/service-offerings/App-Modernization-with-GitHub-and-Azure.md

 ## Syllabus

-This workshop focuses on helping you set up and integrate with orchestration as well as continuous integration and deployment (CI/CD) tools to improve your path to production.
+This engagement focuses on helping you set up and integrate with orchestration as well as continuous integration and deployment (CI/CD) tools to improve your path to production.
 Activities and deliverables associated with this setup may include the following, subject to additional scoping:

 - Discuss the capabilities of potential DevOps tools (if not already selected)
 - Set-up and complete initial configuration of selected tools
 - Integrate selected tools with GitHub
 - Hands-on work with your development teams to implement the DevOps pipeline in existing projects
+- Lift and Shift the application to App Services
 - Create templates, scripts, and playbooks for setting up additional projects in the future

 ## Business Outcomes

-After this workshop, your teams will be able to:
+After this engagement, your teams will be able to:

 - DevOps pipeline development
 - Write quality code with confidence